 What about if your condo is listed on the Airbnb website.
 Currently, the Airbnb site does not accommodate collecting separately for the GET and TAT.

-I have seen Airbnb listings where the host explains how they are collecting the GET tax separately at the time of guest arrival.
-But they mistakingly only calculate the GET based on the room revenue, arguing: “It just doesn’t seem fair otherwise.” – Oops
+I have seen Airbnb listings where the host shares how they are collecting the GET tax separately at the time of guest arrival.
+But they mistakenly calculate the GET & TAT based on the net room revenue only, but not on the cleaning fee. – Oops.
+The host not knowing any better explains: “It doesn’t seem fair otherwise.”

 What you do as a property owner and vacation rental host is entirely up to you.
 Fair or not, we recommend filing and paying the appropriate taxes due in full and on time.
 GET and TAT under-reporting and late filing trigger stiff penalties.
 Don’t take chances.